Anatomy of a Theme

 {{ 'default.js' | asset_url | script_tag }}

-Which would produce a custom script
+Which would produce a custom script tag like:

 <script src="/asset/default-39e50.js" type="text/javascript"></script>